 For Brits, Australia is the most popular destination when looking to moving abroad.
 Perhaps it’s the climate, the common language or the promise of barbeques at Christmas.
 It could also be due to location – after all, it is the farthest possible distance from the in-laws.

-Whatever the motivation, few are disappointed with the decision, and we have some statistics (real ones, we didn’t make them up) which will help explain why the Land Down Under, Where Women Glow and Meusn Plunder, has such appeal for British folk looking for a change.
-We’ve gleaned some stats from HSBC’s Expat Explorer 2013 Survey and picked out some interesting facts and insights as to why Australia is such a popular expat destination.
+Whatever the motivation, few are disappointed with the decision, and we have some statistics (real ones, we didn’t make them up) which will help explain why the Land Down Under, Where Women Glow and Men Plunder, has such appeal for British folk looking for a change.
+We’ve gleaned some stats from this HSBC’s Expat Explorer 2017 Survey and picked out some interesting facts and insights as to why Australia is such a popular expat destination.

-Not surprising is the fact that over a quarter of the expat population in Australia is retired, despite the higher costs of healthcare.
-It’s hard to imagine a more chilled out location to spend your golden years.
+With 14% the expat population in Australia being classed retired even with the higher costs of healthcare – It’s hard to imagine a more chilled out location to spend your golden years.